Who is eligible to apply for incubation?

 What exactly happens in the Bootcamp?

-The bootcamp from April 23-May 1 will be a 9 day immersive learning experience that helps you
+The virtual bootcamp from May 16- 20 will be an immersive learning experience that helps you

 * Get inspired by Entrepreneur Journeys

 * Learn how to build a Proof of Concept

 * Understand volunteering trends in India and globally

 * Do hands-on work on your startup idea